The following shows a typical situation where one wishes for a collecting macro:

 It also uses tail-consing, which was measured by Sam Steingold to be more performant than the PUSH/NREVERSE idiom on several implementations (TODO Reference, c.l.l April 1999 or elsewhere).
 OTOH, there's an article by Richard C. Waters from 1993 comparing NREVERSE and RPLACD (aka.
 SETF CDR) where NREVERSE usually wins, presumably because it is heavily optimized by the implementation.

-As of November 2001, yet another discussion about the design of a collecting facility for the second situation is going on in comp.lang.lisp under "Collection utilities".
+In November 2001, yet another discussion about the design of a collecting facility for the second situation began in comp.lang.lisp under "Collection utilities."

 Several people have posted their own versions in the long history of c.l.l.
 IIRC among others Tim Bradshaw (both cases), Bruno Haible, Sam Steingold, and more recently, a naive implementation by Chris Capel.
-Helmut Eller points at the COLLECT macro available in CMUCL:
+Helmut Eller points at the COLLECT macro available in CMUCL (extensions.lisp):

 A version of with-collect is distributed with CLISP and CLOCC in CLLIB/simple.lisp: